up-n-atom/8311/docs/posts/masquerade-as-the-virgin-media-o2-hub-5x-with-the-bfw-solutions-was-110.md

 [Troubleshoot connectivity issues with the BFW Solutions WAS-110]

-!!! note "Tag the router's DHCP WAN interface and/or anything in-between the WAS-110 with VLAN 100"
+!!! note "Clone the Hub 5x :purple_circle: MAC address on the router's DHCP WAN interface and tag it and anything in-between the WAS-110 with VLAN 100"

 ## Hub 5x software versions